PolarBear505/MinecraftMod/README.md

 # MinecraftMod
-These files created while doing an online tutorial for creating a minecraft mod.
+These files were created while doing an online tutorial for creating a minecraft mod.

 They are not useful at all